 Address Behaviour Proactively

-Addressing behaviour proactively helps prevent disruptions before they escalate into larger issues.
-By anticipating potential challenges and addressing them proactively, teachers can mitigate the likelihood of disruptive behaviours occurring in the first place.
+Addressing behaviour proactively helps prevent disruptions from escalating into larger issues.
+By anticipating potential challenges and addressing them, teachers can avoid disruptive behaviours from happening in the first place.
 Keep an eye out for early signs of disengagement or frustration and intervene promptly to redirect students’ behaviour.

 Use non-verbal cues, proximity control, and subtle prompts to manage behaviour discreetly without disrupting the flow of instruction.
 Incorporate strategies for de-escalating conflict and managing emotions, such as teaching deep breathing exercises or providing a calm-down corner where students can take a break when needed.